Thqrn/ffmpeg-scripts/README.md

 # Add Text
 Essentially a meme generator.
 Allows a user to add top text and bottom text.

+# Artifact Hunter
+Randomly zooms in and crops a random part of a random frame from a video.

 # Audio Sync
 Syncs audio with a video.
 By default, the program finds a version of the input file not ending in ` - blur` as I use it for that program, but that can be easily changed.
 If no file is found automatically, it will ask for one.